nutanix-japan/ocp-hci/ocp_csi/ocp_csi.rst

    We suggest doing the following when modifications to commands are required:

-   1. Copy the code from lab instructions to notepad/vi/nano or any other favourite text editor
+   1. Edit code from lab instructions using vi/nano/vim
    2. Modify the required fields (highlighted)
-   3. Paste the modified command into the terminal of LB_DNS service through Calm UI
+   3. Paste the commands into the terminal of LB_DNS service through Calm UI

-      If you are using **Windows PC** the shortcut for pasting into Calm invoked terminal is:
+      If you are using a **Windows PC** the shortcut for pasting into Calm invoked terminal is:

       **Shift + Insert**

-      If you are using **Mac** the shortcut for pasting into Calm invoked terminal is:
+      If you are using a **Mac** the shortcut for pasting into Calm invoked terminal is:

       **Command + v**